 To improve business performance, you must create a way to determine if your goals and objectives are being met.

 There are two key ways to assess this:

-Knowing your numbers and being able to demonstrate the ability to learn and adapt is key to success for an entrepreneur.
-Likewise a culture of honest and willingness to admit mistakes and take action to correct them is a key indicator to investors that the management team is worth investing in.
+Knowing your numbers and demonstrating the ability to adapt is key to success for an entrepreneur.
+Likewise, a culture of honest and willingness to admit mistakes and take action to correct them is a key indicator to investors that the management team is worth investing in.